-The Office of Student Conduct sends a variety of letters and notices to students ranging from warning letters, to diversion program eligibility, to non-suspension level charges, and suspension level charges.
+The Office of Student Conduct sends a variety of letters and notices to students ranging from warning letters, to alternative resolution eligibility, to non-suspension level charges, and suspension level charges.
 It is important that you review the information carefully to understand the type of letter you have received and the next steps.
 In some cases, such as warning letters, there is nothing that you need to do.
 For most letters, however, you have the opportunity to engage with the staff member noted on your letter in order to respond to the allegation.

 The letter will include information on how to schedule an appointment.
 Please note who your hearing officer is prior to scheduling the appointment.

 Students have certain rights as members of the university community and the responsibility to not deny these rights to other members of the university community.
 Students are encouraged to review their Rights and Responsibilities as outlined in the Code of Conduct.

 The Office of Student Conduct uses the preponderance of evidence standard for all allegations of the Code of Conduct.
 Information about the standard of proof can be found in the Code of Conduct.

 The Alternative Resolution Programs are opt-in programs designed to work with students in cases involving low level academic misconduct and substance use through an informal process that holistically addresses the behavior and any underlying factors that led to the decision.

 A student who is eligible and opts-in to the program is required to complete specific steps based on the program.
 If successfully completed, the alternative resolution program results in NO disciplinary record with the university.

 A majority of the cases heard in the Office of Student Conduct are non-separation level cases.
 Students are charged with an alleged policy violation based on the Prohibited Conduct section of Code of Conduct.

 Students who have been charged with an alleged policy violation and are not facing suspension or expulsion typically resolve their case through a student conduct conference with a staff member in the Office of Student Conduct.